What is Plein-Air Painting?

 July 2012 Show Previews

 The third annual Aspen Plein Air celebration, art show, and sale took place July 7-13 in Aspen, CO.
-A total of 15 plein-air painters participated in the invitational show, including returning artists Michele Byrne, Joshua Been, and Susiehyer.
+A total of 15 plein-air painters participated in the invitational show.

-The first-ever plein-air painting event in Grand Teton National Park took place this summer, courtesy of the Rocky Mountain Plein Air Painters group.
-Plein Air for the Park is the group’s 11th annual national paint-out and exhibition, and it features 44 nationally recognized artists.
+The first-ever plein-air painting event in Grand Teton National Park took place in 2012, courtesy of the Rocky Mountain Plein Air Painters group.

 June 2012 Show Previews

-From June 29 through July 5, the Sheridan Arts Foundation hosted 31 nationally recognized plein-air artists in Telluride, CO, for the ninth annual Telluride Plein Air celebration.
-The event is “a plein-air painter’s dream come true,” says participating artist Kirsten Anderson.
+From June 29-July 5, 2012, the Sheridan Arts Foundation hosted 31 nationally recognized plein-air artists in Telluride, CO, for the ninth annual Telluride Plein Air celebration.

 Each year, the Plein Air Painters of New Mexico hosts a paint-out, exhibition, and sale in a different location around the state that inspires them.
-This year, for the seventh annual PAPNM Paint-Out and Exhibition, the group painted in and around the town of Ruidoso, NM, from May 20-25.
+In 2012 the group painted in Ruidoso, NM.

 Other Southwest Art Articles About Plein-Air painting